Service Level Agreement

 In the event of a dispute between the parties to this Agreement, the following procedure shall be used to resolve this dispute prior to either party pursuing other remedies:

 ii.
-If within 30 (thirty) days following the initial meeting, the parties have not resolved the dispute, the dispute shall be referred to mediation in accordance with clause 9.2 hereof.
+If within 30 (thirty) days following the initial meeting, the parties have not resolved the dispute, the dispute shall be referred to mediation in accordance with clause 10.2 hereof.

 iii.
-The parties agree to negotiate in good faith in the initial meeting.
+The Parties agree to negotiate in good faith in the initial meeting.

 10.2 Mediation